slowernews/wisdom-tldr/chapters/introduction.md

 <!--
 > *"Copying others is a good way to start.
 Copying yourself is a disappointing way to end."
 -- Kevin Kelly*
+> *"The biggest clue to whether you enjoy something is if you naturally show leadership in it."
+-- twitter@pat_stedman

+I may not be where I want to be, but thank god i'm not where I use to be.
 -->

 > *"Everyone tells you what to do and what’s good for you.
 They don’t want you to find your own answers.
 They want you to believe theirs."